 Workiz Pricing in 2026: Tiers, Hidden Fees, and Who It’s Worth It For

-Workiz publishes its pricing online, which already puts it ahead of ServiceTitan and FieldEdge on transparency.
-But “published pricing” doesn’t mean “simple pricing.”
-Once you factor in per-user costs, the built-in phone system, SMS credits, payment processing, and the add-ons that quietly become essential, the real monthly bill for a 3-truck shop looks very different from the starter headline number.
-This guide breaks down what Workiz actually costs in 2026, what you get at each tier, and whether it makes more sense than Jobber or Housecall Pro for your specific operation.
+Workiz posts pricing online.
+That beats ServiceTitan and FieldEdge on transparency.
+But posted pricing doesn’t mean simple pricing.
+Add per-user costs, phone system, SMS credits, and payment processing.
+Your real monthly bill looks different.
+This guide breaks down what Workiz actually costs in 2026.
+It covers what you get at each tier.
+It shows whether it beats Jobber or Housecall Pro for your shop.

 Workiz Tier Breakdown (2026)

-Workiz currently offers four named tiers: Lite, Standard, Pro, and Premier.
-Prices below are as of early 2026 and apply to annual billing; monthly billing runs roughly 20% higher.
+Workiz offers four tiers: Lite, Standard, Pro, and Premier.
+Prices below are early 2026 rates for annual billing.
+Monthly billing costs roughly 20% more.

 Lite